siemensikkema/Validations/Sources/Validations/Validations.docc/Defining Validations.md

 3. `confirmation` equals the value of the `newPassword`
 4. `password` matches the current password of the user with the given email address

-More generally these correspond to validating:
+More generally these correspond to validating ...
 1. the structure
 2. a single field
 3. a relationship between fields
 4. against an external state

+> Warning: This example is chosen to highlight `Validations`' features and not intended to be a best practice for building a password reset implementation.

 ## Representing the payload